Teachers Camp

-The Baguio Teachers' Camp (BTC), sometimes referred as Teacher's Camp is a teachers' training center and events venue located along Leonard Wood Road in Baguio, Philippines.
+The Baguio Teachers Camp (BTC), commonly referred to as Teachers Camp, is a teachers' training center and events venue located along Leonard Wood Road in Baguio, Philippines.
 It is a recognized heritage site by the Baguio city government since 2005 and the national government since 2008.

-Established as a recreation area for teachers in the 1900s during the American period, the site currently hosts the National Educators Academy of the Philippines (NEAP) of the Department of Education.
+Established as a recreation area for teachers in the 1900s during the American colonial period, the site currently hosts the National Educators Academy of the Philippines (NEAP) of the Department of Education.

 History

 American period

-The Teacher's Camp was established on December 11, 1907, by an ordinance by Benguet Governor William Pack in an area which was then named O-ring-ao to accommodate both American and Filipino teachers.
+The Teachers Camp was established on December 11, 1907, by an ordinance by Benguet Governor William Pack in an area which was then named O-ring-ao to accommodate both American and Filipino teachers.
 The outline of the camp's plan was made by W. Morgan Schuster, secretary of the Bureau of Public Instruction on January 18, 1908.
 The camp opened as a training center and vacation site for teachers and employees of the Insular government a few months later on April 6, 1908.
 The first Teachers Vacation Assembly started on the same date and ran until May 30, 1908.
 During its early years, tents were used for the camp's classrooms, kitchen, dining and storage facilities.

-In 1911, the first building was built in Teacher's Camp.
+In 1911, the first building was built in Teachers Camp.
 Access roads and pathways were made.
 In 1912, cottages were set up for the camp director, secretary and undersecretary of education.
-More funds were allocated for Teacher's Camp's development which led to the Benitez Hall, Ladies Hall, Teacher's Hall, Tavera Hall, and the White Hall being built.
+More funds were allocated for Teachers Camp's development which led to the Benitez Hall, Ladies Hall, Teacher's Hall, Tavera Hall, and the White Hall being built.

-The Philippine Military Academy (PMA) previously occupied a large area of Teacher's Camp.
-The PMA temporarily moved out of Camp Henry Allen to Teacher's Camp in 1936 due to a projected increase in the number of members of the Cadet Corps.
+The Philippine Military Academy (PMA) previously occupied a large area of Teachers Camp.
+The PMA temporarily moved out of Camp Henry Allen to Teachers Camp in 1936 due to a projected increase in the number of members of the Cadet Corps.
 During the PMA occupancy the General Luna Hall was built.
-The PMA stayed in Teacher's Camp from June 15, 1936, until December 12, 1941, when the World War II broke out.
+The PMA stayed in Teachers Camp from June 15, 1936, until December 12, 1941, when the World War II broke out.